robspuerta/Project-I---Understanding-Banking-Customer-Behavior/README.md

 <img src="https://github.com/robspuerta/Project-I---Understanding-Banking-Customer-Behavior/blob/main/Dise%C3%B1o%20sin%20t%C3%ADtulo.png" alt="Robin Puerta Business Process Analyst + Product Analyst">

-Society grows and changes with time and this affects directly our consumer's behavior in unpredictable ways, even more with recent global events according to Time magazine.
-Is essential to grow and change with them, allocating our resources into what matters to our customers to keep competitive.
+Society grows and changes with time and this affects directly our consumer's behavior in unpredictable ways, even more with recent global events according to [Time magazine](https://time.com/5947302/covid-19-data/).
+It is essential to grow and change with our Clients, allocating our resources to what matters to them to keep competitive.

+## But how can we understand our customer's behaviors to make better decisions?

 But how can we understand our customer's behaviors to make better decisions?
 Regardless the sector like Health, E-commerce, Financial, or other; gathering data about customer's interactions with our products and services is key for understanding what our Clients think and do.
 This way we'll be able to make data-driven decisions and focus our strategy on what customers care about, for example, more discounts, faster assistance, etc.